scverse/scvi-tools/docs/user_guide/models/gimvi.md

 ```

 -   `normalized=True` (default) returns the normalized expression frequencies $\rho_n$ (decoder `sample_scale`); `normalized=False` returns the unnormalized mean rate $\mu_n = \ell_n \rho_n$ (decoder `sample_rate`).
--   `decode_mode` lets you encode a cell with its own modality's encoder but decode it through *another* modality's decoder head, enabling cross-modality decoding.
+-   `decode_mode` selects which dataset's decoding is applied.
+The cell is always encoded with its own modality's encoder; gimVI then uses a **single shared decoder**, and `decode_mode` only changes which modality's gene-index mapping is used to renormalize the decoded expression over the probability simplex (`indices_mappings[decode_mode]`).
+It does not switch to a separate per-modality decoder network.

 A common evaluation (used in the tutorial) holds out a fraction of genes from the spatial panel, imputes them with gimVI, and measures the per-gene Spearman correlation between the held-out true spatial expression and the imputed values.